ultralytics/ultralytics/docs/en/hub/integrations.md

 | [TF.js](../integrations/tfjs.md)                  | `tfjs`            | `yolov8n_web_model/`      | ✅       | `imgsz`, `half`, `int8`, `batch`                                     |
 | [PaddlePaddle](../integrations/paddlepaddle.md)   | `paddle`          | `yolov8n_paddle_model/`   | ✅       | `imgsz`, `batch`                                                     |
 | [NCNN](../integrations/ncnn.md)                   | `ncnn`            | `yolov8n_ncnn_model/`     | ✅       | `imgsz`, `half`, `batch`                                             |

-## Exciting New Features on the Way 🎉

-- Additional Dataset Integrations
-- Detailed Export Integration Guides
-- Step-by-Step Tutorials for Each Integration

-## Stay Updated 🚧

-This placeholder page is your first stop for upcoming developments.
-Keep an eye out for:

-- **Newsletter:** Subscribe [here](https://ultralytics.com/#newsletter) for the latest news.
-- **Social Media:** Follow us [here](https://www.linkedin.com/company/ultralytics) for updates and teasers.
-- **Blog:** Visit our [blog](https://ultralytics.com/blog) for detailed insights.

-## We Value Your Input 🗣️

-Your feedback shapes our future releases.
-Share your thoughts and suggestions [here](https://ultralytics.com/survey).

-## Thank You, Community! 🌍

-Your [contributions](https://docs.ultralytics.com/help/contributing) inspire our continuous [innovation](https://github.com/ultralytics/ultralytics).
-Stay tuned for the big reveal of what's next in AI and ML at Ultralytics!

----

-Excited for what's coming?
-Bookmark this page and get ready for a transformative AI and ML journey with Ultralytics! 🛠️🤖